The justly feared Yellow Jacket is a wasp with a sting so painful that when sighted, it literally sends people in the opposite direction.

-Adult Yellow Jackets will feed off of nectar while other adults pre-chew insects for consumption by the larva.
-A pregnant female will begin next construction in the spring, bringing about the first generation of Yellow Jacket for the year.
-Females from this brood will become hive workers and tend to the other young presented later.
-By the fall - or when cold weather begins to make its appearance - the males of the next will die off leaving only other mated females to continue generations the following year.
+Yellow Jackets wasps are commonly found along the edges of forests and can make their hives closer to the ground than in the tree canopy like other wasps.
+Adult Yellow Jackets feed off of nectar while other adults pre-chew insects for easier consumption for wasp larvae.
+A pregnant female begins nest construction in the spring, bringing about the first generation of Yellow Jackets that year later in the spring.
+Females from this brood become hive workers and tend to the other young produced later.
+By autumn, or when cold weather begins, the males die off leaving only mated females to continue generations the following year.

 Scientific Name: Vespula spp.